 In order to digitally sign your installer, you need an Authenticode certificate.
 Authenticode is the specific name for code signing certificates for Microsoft Windows.
-You can purchase such a certificate from Verisign, Thawte, GlobalSign, Comodo, or GoDaddy.
-The only difference between these providers is how much it'll cost and how many hoops you'll have to jump through to prove your identity, which may differ depending on which country you're in.
-Symantec owns Verisign which owns Thawte.
+You can purchase such a certificate from DigiCert, GlobalSign, Sectigo, or Entrust.
+The only difference between these providers is how much it’ll cost and how many hoops you’ll have to jump through to prove your identity, which may differ depending on which country you’re in.
 GlobalSign is based in Europe, while the others are in the US.
-GoDaddy's validation process is more automated, but only available in certain countries.

-If your .pfx file is protected with a password, DeployMaster will prompt for the password when needed.
+If your certificate is stored in a PFX file and you do not want to import it then you need to specify both the subject name and the full path to the PFX file.
+You don’t need to provide signtool.exe.
+DeployMaster can load the certificate from the PFX file and apply the signature.
+If your .pfx file is protected with a password then DeployMaster will prompt for the password when needed.
 DeployMaster keeps the password in memory as it is needed several times while building an installer.
 You will be prompted only once for the password when building multiple installers in a single DeployMaster session using the same certificate.
 DeployMaster does not provide an option to store the password.
 There is no way to do that securely.
 If you want to automate the build process without a password prompt, double-click your .pfx file in Windows Explorer.
 Follow the wizard to import your certificate into the Windows registry.
 Do not turn on the option to enable strong private key protection so that no password will be required to use the certificate.
 Remove the reference to the PFX file in DeployMaster.

 You should sign both your setup.exe and all .exe files that it installs.
 If you tick also sign unsigned .exe files added to the setup, then DeployMaster will sign all .exe files that haven’t been signed yet while building your setup.
 DeployMaster only checks whether the .exe files were signed at all.
 It will not replace the signature on .exe files that were signed with another certificate than the one you’re using.